-[Name redacted] (the "Requestor") is a licensed offeror of Medigap policies and other insurance products.
-For its Medigap plans, the Requestor proposes to participate in an arrangement with a preferred hospital organization, [name redacted] (the "PPO"), that has contracts with hospitals throughout the country (the "Network Hospitals").
-Under these contracts, Network Hospitals would provide discounts of up to 100 percent on Medicare inpatient deductibles incurred by the Requestor's Medigap plan policyholders (the "Policyholders") that otherwise would be covered by the Requestor.
-The discounts would apply only to the Medicare Part A inpatient hospital deductibles covered by the Medigap plans, and not to any other cost-sharing amounts.
-The Network Hospitals would provide no other benefit to the Requestor or its Policyholders as part of the Proposed Arrangement.
-Each time the Requestor receives this discount from a Network Hospital, the Requestor would pay the PPO a fee for administrative services.
+[Name redacted] ("Requestor") is a licensed offeror of Medigap policies.
+Requestor proposes to enter into an agreement with a preferred hospital organization, [name redacted] (the "PHO"), which has contracts with hospitals throughout the country (the "Network Hospitals").
+Under these contracts, the Network Hospitals would provide discounts of up to 100 percent on Medicare inpatient deductibles incurred by Requestor's Medigap plan policyholders (the "Policyholders") that otherwise would be covered by Requestor.
+The discounts would apply only to the Medicare Part A inpatient hospital deductibles covered by the Medigap plans and not to any other cost-sharing amounts.
+Network Hospitals would provide no other benefit to Requestor or its Policyholders as part of the Proposed Arrangement.
+Each time Requestor receives this discount from a Network Hospital, it would pay the PHO a fee for administrative services.

-If a Policyholder is admitted to a hospital other than a Network Hospital, the Requestor would pay the full Part A hospital deductible, as provided under the applicable Medigap plan.
+If Requestor's Policyholders were to be admitted to a hospital other than a Network Hospital, Requestor would pay the full Part A hospital deductible, as provided under the applicable Medigap plan.
 The Proposed Arrangement would not affect the liability of any Policyholder for payments for covered services, whether provided by a Network Hospital or any other hospital.
-The PPO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws and that contractually agrees to discount all or a portion of the Part A deductible for Policyholders.
+The PHO's hospital network would be open to any accredited, Medicare-certified hospital that meets the requirements of applicable state laws and that contractually agrees to discount all or a portion of the Part A deductible for Policyholders.
+Further, Requestor certified that Policyholders' physicians and surgeons would not receive any remuneration under the Proposed Arrangement in return for referring patients to a Network Hospital.

-The Requestor would return a portion of the savings resulting from the Proposed Arrangement directly to any Policyholder who had an inpatient stay at a Network Hospital.
-The savings would be shared with the Policyholder in the form of a \$100 credit towards the Policyholder's next renewal premium owed to the Requestor.
-This feature of the Requestor's Medigap plans would be announced to Policyholders in an initial notification letter as well as a program identification card containing an icon indicating the participation of the plan in the network.
-Policyholders would also receive information biannually regarding participation of Network Hospitals.
-The Requestor certified that these materials would make it clear that use of a non-network hospital would have no effect on a Policyholder's liability for any costs covered under the plan, nor would the Policyholder be penalized in any other way for the use of a non-network hospital.
+Requestor would return a portion of the savings resulting from the Proposed Arrangement directly to any Policyholder who had an inpatient stay at a Network Hospital.
+The savings would be shared with the Policyholder in the form of a \$100 credit towards the Policyholder's next renewal premium owed to Requestor.
+This feature of Requestor's Medigap plans would be announced to Policyholders in an initial notification letter as well as a program identification card containing an icon indicating the participation of the plan in the network.
+Policyholders also would receive information biannually regarding participation of Network Hospitals.
+Requestor certified that these materials would make it clear that use of a non-Network Hospital would have no effect on a Policyholder's liability for any costs covered under the plan, nor would the Policyholder be penalized in any other way for the use of a non-Network Hospital.

-Savings realized by the Requestor under the Proposed Arrangement would be reflected in the Requestor's annual experience exhibits (which reflect loss ratios) filed with the various state insurance departments that regulate the premium rates charged by Medigap insurers.
+Savings realized by Requestor under the Proposed Arrangement would be reflected in Requestor's annual experience exhibits (which reflect loss ratios) filed with the various state insurance departments that regulate the premium rates charged by Medigap insurers.
 Thus, the savings realized from the Proposed Arrangement would be taken into account when state insurance departments review and approve the rates.